 And that’s why marketers are shifting focus towards showcasing their company’s social responsibility initiatives and credentials.
 It’s not about generating leads per se, but about building trust with your audience and consumers so that, when the time comes, they feel comfortable supporting your business.

 8. The death of Twitter?

 We couldn’t get through our 2023 predictions without touching on Twitter.
 Has the early death of Twitter been greatly exaggerated?
 Well, maybe.
 It’s hard to tell.
-The news about the social media juggernaut changes as quickly as you can catch up to it, so it’s hard to tell.
+The news about the social media juggernaut changes as quickly as you can catch up to it.

 One trend that is noticeable - Twitter is losing users.
 In fact, Technology Review estimates that, as of November 2022, Twitter may have lost 1 million users (a combination of people deactivating their accounts and accounts being suspended).

 As mentioned previously, marketers are under even more pressure to maximise their ROI, so putting time, effort, and money into a social media platform that’s shrinking isn’t ideal.
 Plus, given all the rumours and news about staff leaving Twitter, it’s hard to say that it will still be here 6 months from now in its current iteration.

 The result, I think, will be marketers embracing both established and new platforms to reach their audiences.
 TikTok ads is already seeing a spike in usage, and Mastadon - “a decentralized, open-source software that allows users to set up servers to communicate with each other” - has grown exponentially.